 To speed up calculations without impacting performance, spectrograms can also be normalized to

-fall within the range of -1
+fall within the range of -1 to 1.

 Here's an example of one: